Gerritbandison/Trackr/README.md

 ## 💬 Support

 For issues and questions:
-- Check the backend README
+- Check the documentation files
 - Review API documentation
 - Contact your system administrator